specterLabsHub/my-talk/apps/docs/docs/embed/html-javascript.md

 ## Standard

-You can get the standard HTML and Javascript code by clicking on the "HTML & Javascript" button in the "Share" tab of your typebot.
+You can get the standard HTML and Javascript code by clicking on the "HTML & Javascript" button in the "Share" tab of your MyTalk.

 There, you can change the container dimensions.
 Here is a code example: